-In this paper, we make a significant step further and present the first, to the best of our knowledge, comprehensive evaluation of multiple deformable face tracking pipelines.
+In this paper, we make a significant step further and develop the first, to the best of our knowledge, comprehensive evaluation of multiple deformable face tracking pipelines.
 In particular, we assess:

 - A pipeline which combines a generic face detection algorithm with a facial landmark localisation method.
-This is the most common method for facial landmark tracking.
-It is fairly robust since the probability of drifting is reduced due to the application of the face detector at each frame.
+This pipeline is typically assumed in the related tracking papers, e.g. Wolf et al. (2011), Best-Rowden et al. (2013), Chrysos et al. (2015), as well as in various implementations that are (publicly) available, e.g. King (2009), Asthana et al. (2014), Chrysos et al. (2015), and the demos given in various conferences.
+The pipeline is fairly robust since the probability of drifting is reduced due to the application of the face detector at each frame.
 Nevertheless, it does not exploit the dynamic characteristics of the tracked face.
-Many state-of-the-art face detectors as well as facial landmark localisation methodologies are evaluated in this pipeline. - A pipeline which combines a model free tracking system with a facial landmark localisation method.
+Several state-of-the-art face detectors as well as facial landmark localisation methodologies are evaluated in this pipeline. - A pipeline which combines a model free tracking system with a facial landmark localisation method.
 This approach takes into account the dynamic nature of the tracked face, but is susceptible to drifting and thus losing the tracked object.
 We evaluate the combinations of multiple state-of-the-art model free trackers, as well as landmark localisation techniques. - Hybrid pipelines that include mechanisms for detecting tracking failures and performing re-initialisation, as well as using models for ensuring robust tracking.